mvolkmann/blog/src/nushell.md

 For examples of Nushell scripts, see {% aTargetBlank "https://github.com/nushell/nu_scripts/tree/main/nu_101", "Nu_101 Scripts" %}.

-To add comments or "comment-out" a line of code, preceded the comment with a `#` character.
+To add comments or comment-out a line of code, begin the comment with a `#` character.

 Commands commonly used in Nushell scripts include `def`, `if`, `each`, and `seq`.

-The `def` command defines a custom command which can be used like a function in many programming languages.
+As we saw in the "Custom Commands" section, the `def` command defines a custom command that can be used like a function in many programming languages.

 Conditional processing is implemented with the `if` command.
 Its syntax is `if condition { then-block } { else-block }`.